Diversity is our lifetime commitment

-From firm-wide unconscious bias training to town hall conversations to the diversity newsletter and books we read as a firm, we keep diversity top of mind.
+From firm-wide mandatory unconscious bias and anti-harassment training to town hall conversations focused on diversity, equity, and inclusion to our diversity newsletter, we keep diversity top of mind.

 Building a supportive community through affinity groups

-These are the resource groups that are essential in maintaining a welcoming environment for our diverse team members.
+These are the resource groups that are essential in maintaining a welcoming community for our diverse colleagues.

 36% of office leaders are women